William0n/Cats-and-Dog/README.md

 ## Image Randomization and Preprocessing

-For this project, the images of cats and dogs were randomly selected and allocated into 3 seperate folders (training, test and validation).
+For this project, the images of cats and dogs were randomly selected and allocated into 3 separate folders (training, test and validation).
 Contents in each folder are described below:
   - Training Set: 1000 images
   - Test Set: 200 images
   - Validation Set: 150 images